iamDuckduck/CursorFrames/README.md

 - Download the frames one by one for use in Mousecape to create an animated cursor.

 # Contributing
 - This project wouldn't have been possible without the ani-cursor package.
 It provides an awesome method for rendering Windows Animated Cursor files (.ani) in the browser by parsing out the individual frames and constructing a CSS animation.
-Thanks to their work, this project was made possible!
+Thanks to their work.